machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 It is possible to rename the *FAT32* partition that is mounted when the BBB is connected to a computer using USB.
 This may be done with any suitable application.

+Starting the a Machinekit configuration at boot is also possible [Starting-a-Machinekit-configuration-at-boot](https://github.com/strahlex/asciidoc-sandbox/wiki/Starting-a-Machinekit-configuration-at-boot)